yatihe01/ip/docs/README.md

 # ChatHYT User Guide

 ChatHYT is a simple task manager chatbot with a friendly conversational interface.
-You can add tasks, set deadlines, mark them as done, and manage your schedule—all in a natural, chat-like environment.
+You can add tasks, set tasks, mark them as done, and manage your schedule—all in a natural, chat-like environment.

 Whether you’re keeping track of assignments, deadlines, or personal todos, ChatHYT helps you stay organized with minimal fuss.